Motivation and Exercise

 And if you’re going to be consistent, you’re going to have to show up even when motivation doesn’t.
 I had an experience like this recently that might help explain this point.

 You Can’t Rely on Motivation

 I train myself 4-5 times per week, usually Monday through Friday.
 I usually train in the morning, but sometimes I have other obligations and I need to train in the evening to get the session in.
 This happened recently, and when the evening came around, I was tired.
 Really tired.
-I had a busy work day, and after putting my daughter to bed and cleaning the kitchen up I was spent.
+I had a busy work day, and after putting my daughter to bed and cleaning the kitchen, I was spent.
 I needed to sit down for a few minutes before I thought about packing up my gym bag and heading out the door.
-I sat down on the couch and I thought about how I did not want to go to the gym.
+Sitting on the couch, I thought about how I did not want to go to the gym.
 At all.
 I thought about how I would probably be up late because of the workout, and that I would likely be tired the next day too.
 Big sigh.
 After a while I got off my ass, put my shoes on, and I went to the gym.

 Here’s the thing.
 At no point did my mental state turn any corner, nor did I have any kind of excited positive feeling that people commonly associate with this idea of being motivated.
 I also didn’t connect to my inner purpose, or anything like that.
 I just went.

 Because I went, and because I was not coerced or influenced by any external force, I was, by definition, motivated to train.
 But I sure as heck didn’t feel like it.